-By applying these CORE infrastructure requirements to the conduct of the X12 v5010X318 834 transactions for exchanging patient rosters, this CAQH CORE Attributed Patient Roster (X12 005010X318 834) Infrastructure Rule helps provide the information that is necessary to electronically exchange patient rosters uniformly and consistently, reducing cost associated with proprietary transaction processes.
+145 By applying these CORE infrastructure requirements to the conduct of the X12 v5010X318 834 transactions for exchanging patient rosters, this CORE Attributed Patient Roster (X12 v5010X318 834) Infrastructure Rule helps provide the information that is necessary to electronically exchange patient rosters uniformly and consistently, reducing cost associated with proprietary transaction processes.

-CAQH CORE Attributed Patient Roster (X12 005010X318 834) Infrastructure Rule: Requirements Scope
+3. CORE Attributed Patient Roster (X12 v5010X318 834) Infrastructure Rule: Requirements Scope

-3.1 What the Rule Applies to
+3.1.
+What the Rule Applies to

-This CAQH CORE Attributed Patient Roster (X12 005010X318 834) Infrastructure Rule applies to the conduct of the X12 v5010X318 834 Plan Member Reporting transaction.
+This CORE Attributed Patient Roster (X12 v5010X318 834) Infrastructure Rule applies to the conduct of the X12 v5010X318 834 Plan Member Reporting transaction.

-3.2 When the Rule Applies
+3.2.
+When the Rule Applies

-This CAQH CORE Attributed Patient Roster (X12 005010X318 834) Infrastructure Rule applies when a HIPAA-covered health plan and its agent uses, conducts or processes the X12 v5010X318 834 transaction for the use of exchanging attributed patient rosters.
+This CORE Attributed Patient Roster (X12 v5010X318 834) Infrastructure Rule applies, when:

+- A HIPAA-covered health plan and its agent uses, conducts, or processes the X12 v5010X318 834 transaction for the use of exchanging attributed patient rosters. - A receiver of an attributed patient roster acknowledges receipt using the X12 v5010X231 999 transaction.

-3.3 When the Rule Does Not Apply
+3.3.
+When the Rule Does Not Apply

-This rule does not require any entity to conduct, use or process the X12 v5010X318 834 transaction if it currently does not do so or is not required by Federal or state regulation to do so.
+160 This rule does not require any entity to conduct, use or process the X12 v5010X318 834 transaction if it currently does not do so or is not required by Federal or state regulation to do so.